 River Cycle Path

-There is a cycle path from Galway city centre up to Dangan sports grounds, which runs through NUIG and along by the river Corrib; you can find it easily by starting in the college and keeping the river on your right
+The River Cycle Path is a great cycle path from Galway city centre up to Dangan Sports Grounds.
+It runs through NUIG and along by the river Corrib.
+You can find it easily by starting in the college and keeping the river on your right.

 Portumna Forest Park

 This fantastic forest park has a Coillte cycling trail, suitable for all levels of cyclist.
 You can hire bikes at the park too.
-If you don't fancy cycling, there are plenty of trails to walk on and wildlife to spot.
-We saw deer in the forest the day we were there.
+If you don’t fancy cycling, don’t worry!
+There are plenty of trails to walk on and wildlife to spot.
+Make sure to watch out for some deer in the forest!

 Galway City Corrib River Walk

-We're spoilt for choice in Galway with so many beaches to choose from, and plenty of lakes too!
-For little ones, you can do a short city walk along by the river, and see some ducks and swans.
+We’re spoilt for choice in Galway with so many beaches to choose from, and we also have plenty of lakes too!
+For little ones, you can do a short city walk along by the river.
+Keep an eye out and you might see some ducks and swans!
+You can enjoy the peaceful sound of the river and the beautiful scenery.

 Galway Blue Flag Beaches

-If it's sea and sand you're after, check out the Galway blue flag beaches.
-Or how about heading out past Carraroe to Coral Beach which has tiny corals instead of sand?
+If it’s sea and sand you’re after, check out the Galway Blue Flag beaches.
+These are Salthill and Silverstrand in the city, An Trá Mhór, Cill Mhuirbhigh, Loughrea Lake, Portumna, Trá an Dóilin, and Traught beach in Kinvara.
+Or how about heading out past Carraroe to Coral Beach, which has tiny corals instead of sand?
+If the weather is nice, you can dive into the sea, as the beach is usually well supervised by lifeguards.

 Doughiska (Merlin Woods) Playground and Park

-Another excellent playground, this relatively new playground at Doughiska by Merlin Woods has something for all ages with loads of space to run around and different parts to explore.
+Another excellent playground, this playground at Doughiska by Merlin Woods has something for all ages with loads of space to run around and different parts to explore.
+This large play space has grass hills which provide endless fun to run up and down, and two of the largest slides in Galway.

-Do you have a favourite outdoor place to go with the kids in Galway?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Galway to go with the kids?
+Tell us in the comments below.